Flyers ‘spanked' by Hurricanes in 3rd period of 4-1 loss

 Get top local stories in Philly delivered to you every morning.
 Sign up for NBC Philadelphia's News Headlines newsletter.

-But Carolina regained its lead only 1:03 minutes into the third period.
+But the Hurricanes regained their lead only 1:03 minutes into the third period.
 Owen Tippett was a little too cute in the defensive zone with a pass to Erik Johnson, which led to a turnover and Sebastian Aho scoring an unassisted goal.

 "He puts E.J. in a tough spot," Tortorella said, "but we have people running away from the puck, too, we have no puck support."